NetXMS

 What is Zabbix?

-Zabbix is an open-source monitoring and logging software tool used for tracking, recording, and analyzing the performance and health of network servers, devices, and services.
-It provides real-time monitoring and issue detection, allowing administrators to quickly respond to potential problems and minimize downtime.
-With its robust feature set, scalability, and customization options, Zabbix has become a popular choice among IT professionals and organizations of all sizes.
+Zabbix is an open-source monitoring and logging software tool used to track and manage the performance and availability of network servers, devices, and services.
+It provides real-time monitoring and alerting capabilities, enabling administrators to quickly identify and resolve issues before they become critical.

 • Customizable dashboards and reports